 In conclusion, smoking remains a major public health threat that needs to be addressed effectively.
 The WHO FCTC should prioritize ending the premature deaths caused by cigarettes by also looking at promoting harm reduction strategies that can help reduce the harm caused by smoking.

 We thus call on the WHO and WHO FCTC to:

-Firstly, focus on reducing smoking prevalence.
-This should be the primary objective of tobacco control efforts, as smoking remains a major public health threat that causes millions of premature deaths annually.
+Firstly, focus on reducing combustible and unsafe oral tobacco prevalence.
+This should be the primary objective of tobacco control efforts, as these both remain a major public health threat that causes millions of premature deaths annually.

 Secondly, provide honest, risk-proportionate communication and regulatory recommendations for THR products.
-While not perfect, these products can be a less harmful alternative to smoking and can help smokers quit.
-It is critical that smokers have access to accurate information about these products and that regulations are proportionate to their risks.
-We are therefore calling all Member States who will be attending the 10th FCTC Conference of Parties on November 20-25 in Panama City to reject the following prohibitionist proposals contained in COP 10 Provisional Agenda items 6.1 to 6.4 that will just further contribute to millions more of unnecessary deaths from smoking:
+While not perfect, these products can be a less harmful alternative to smoking and can help people who smoke switch to a less harmful alternative.
+It is critical that people who smoke, policy experts, public health, government officials and the general public have access to accurate information about these products and that regulations are proportionate to their risks.

+We are also calling on all Member States who will be attending the 11th FCTC Conference of Parties on November 17 - 22 to question the methodology of the suggested application of Article 5.3 as well as reject prohibitionist proposals that will just further contribute to millions more unnecessary deaths from smoking.